Spears School of Business

 - Management Science and Information Systems, with a major in management information systems and options in data science and information assurance.

 - Marketing and International Business, with majors in marketing and international business.

 Additional information about the undergraduate programs in the Spears School of Business can be found on the Internet at https://business.okstate.edu/undergraduate/degrees.html.

 Outstanding students in the Spears School of Business who meet the requirements of the Honors College may earn various honors designations while completing their undergraduate degree in this School.
 For more information, please refer to the Honors College information in the Catalog.

 Master's Degree Programs

-The Master of Business Administration degree allows concentrations in Energy Business, Entrepreneurship, Global Marketing, Human Resource Management, Data Science, Marketing Analytics, Business Sustainability and Non-profit Management.
+The Master of Business Administration degree allows concentrations in Accounting, Economics, Energy Business, Entrepreneurship, Global Marketing, Human Resource Management, Data Science, Information Assurance, Risk Management, Marketing Analytics, Business Sustainability and Non-profit Management.
 The following identifies where additional information about this degree can be found in the Catalog:

-The Master of Science degree requires completion of a graduate major in accounting, economics, entrepreneurship, management information systems, quantitative financial economics or information assurance.
-The MBA also allows more in-depth study in the areas of accounting, marketing analytics, risk management, information assurance and network security, information systems,information assurance, entrepreneurship and economics.
+The Master of Science degree requires completion of a graduate major in accounting, economics, entrepreneurship, management information systems, business analytics, quantitative financial economics or information assurance.
+Most of our programs are offered on a full-time basis in Stillwater, and part-time in Tulsa as well as online.
+Please see specific program websites for details.
 The following identifies where additional information about these degrees can be found in the Catalog: